BrutalCoding/aub.ai/README.md

 - [Running local AI on my iPad Mini.
 Free & Open Source.](https://www.youtube.com/watch?v=-bRoXvFZVv0)
 - [Using My Offline AI App on a Pixel 7 (Android 13), Powered By My Upcoming Flutter Plugin](https://www.youtube.com/watch?v=SBaSpwXRz94)
 - [Running Offline LLMs such as Mistral 7B on Linux.
 Open-Source llama.cpp Wrapper for Flutter.](https://www.youtube.com/watch?v=LOTCvGnO7lg)

+## Werkloos

+A Dutch word that perfectly describes my current situation: unemployed.
+But using that word in English might've made you skip this section, yet here you are.
+I'm glad you're still reading.

+Recently, last September, the fintech startup I was working for had to shut down due to the challenging market conditions.
+While I'm currently looking for a new job, It's not easy to find a company that combines my passion for AI and Flutter.

+I've decided to take a leap of faith and work on this project untill I find a new job, or until I run out of money (Jan-Feb 2024).
+Whichever comes first.
+Perhaps I'll find a way to make this project sustainable, while keeping it open source.
+I'm just going with the flow.

 ## Friends of AubAI